-Getting plenty of relaxation is vital and you may also find one of the stress or AvenaCalm will help.
+Getting plenty of relaxation is vital and you may also find one of the stress remedies such as Stress Relief Daytime or AvenaCalm will help.
 Check you are not drinking too much caffeine and have a quick look at your diet to make sure that you are getting plenty of magnesium-rich foods.